Debt Consolidation Loans— Repaying Your Debts More Conveniently

 - If you have several high-interest rate debts.
 It’s typical for credit cards to charge you a much higher rate compared to debt consolidation loans.
 This makes it more expensive to retain a credit card balance than to have that balance rolled into a debt consolidation loan.

 - If you’re having a hard time choosing which debt to prioritise.
 It can get stressful when you have to deal with several debts at the same time.
-If you‘re having a hard time whether to pay off your credit card or personal loan first then taking out a debt consolidation loan is a great way of simplifying things for you.
+If you‘re having a hard time deciding whether to pay off your credit card or personal loan first then taking out a debt consolidation loan is a great way of simplifying things for you.

 - If the benefits of loan consolidation far outweigh the cons.
 When taking out a debt consolidation loan or long term loan, note that the term is generally longer— about 3-5 years.
 When you stretch your debt over a longer repayment period, you will likely end up paying more on interest rate compared to how much your interest rates are before consolidating your debts.
 It is always best to do the math before making a decision to ensure that you’re making the most out of the benefits that consolidation loans offer.

 Will a Debt Consolidation Loan Have a Negative Effect on Your Credit?

 As is true with any type of credit, a debt consolidation can pull down your overall credit score, especially if you’re not going to be responsible for your repayments.
-However, if you see to it that your repayments are done on time, it can actually help pull your credit rating up.
+However, if you see to it that your repayments are paid on time, it can actually help pull your credit rating back up.

 A debt consolidation loan application will always be reflected in your credit history.
 This will be in the form of a credit inquiry.
 If the application is successful, the loan will then be reflected as a new credit source under your name.
 This can have a bad or good effect.
 A loan can lower your credit utilisation which may be a good thing but it will also have an effect of increasing your overall credit available which can have a potentially negative impact on your record.